So finally, I come to this point: how a theorem could be proved using a computer? Or, equivalently, how exactly an automated proof assistant works?

 sym : {l : Level} -> {A : Set l} {x y : A} -> x == y -> y == x

-sym {x = x} {y = .x} refl = refl
+sym refl = refl

 This example says, given the assumption that x==y, we want to prove y==x, that is, the equality is of reflexivity.

-Then we immediately has the term of second type y == x by using refl constructor!
-Note that we can do so because the term we put into {} is implicit, meaning that we can allow agda to do the type inference for us.
+And similarly, we also have the term of second type y == x by using refl constructor too!
+Note that we can do so because the term we put into {} is implicit, meaning that we can allow Agda to do the type inference for us.
 And remember sym is indeed a function, which given a term of the assumption type, return a term of the correspondence type.

 CC BY-SA 4.0 Septimia Zenobia.
-Last modified: May 28, 2024.
+Last modified: January 10, 2025.
 Website built with Franklin.jl and the Julia programming language.